bofisch/Final-Project-Statistics-1/README.md

 # Final-Project-Statistics-1
 Comparing Household Consumption of China and United States

+Using dataset from www.worldbank.org